Our Services

 Helpful Resources

-HSV2 is a common, lifelong virus that causes genital herpes; symptoms like tingling, blisters, pain, or mild flu-like signs occur as your immune system responds to a virus that rests in nerve cells and can reactivate.
-There are several factors to consider, including asymptomatic shedding, conditions that can mimic herpes, and outbreak triggers; see below to understand more.
+HSV-2 (genital herpes) is a common, lifelong viral infection that causes symptoms like tingling, blisters, sores, pelvic pain, or mild flu-like signs when your immune system reacts to the virus.
+HSV-2 lives dormant in nerve cells and can reactivate periodically.
+Key factors to understand include asymptomatic viral shedding, conditions that mimic herpes (such as yeast infections, ingrown hairs, or syphilis), and common outbreak triggers like stress, illness, or hormonal changes.

 This guide explains hsv2 clearly and honestly—without unnecessary alarm, but without minimizing important facts.